hoseinpur/hoseinpur.github.io/_pages/fun.md

 ## Keyboard collection
 ![Playing Chess](/images/5_keyboard.jpg){: .align-right width="300px"}
 Can we even say this is a hobby?!
-I don't know, I just know that I a "Keyboard" enthusiast and collector.
+I don't know, I just know that I am a "Keyboard" enthusiast and collector.
 I blame it on Typewriters! why they are so beautiful and unique and aesthetic that made me wanna own mechanical keyboards! anyway, I have three distinctive keyboards that changed the game for me!
 Imagine you type, and type, code, and code but your wrists are never tired :) For chill and slow days, I use either one of two mechanical keyboards that I have, Azio Retro and Qwerkywriter Retro.
 However, for speed typing I use Keychron K2 which has red switches.